GalKJ/Learning-Diary-/README.md

 - Use e (end) to jump to the end of a word
 - Use ge to jump to the end of a word backwards

+### Arguments & Parameters
+- A parameter is a variable in a function definition.
+It is a placeholder and hence does not have a concrete value.
+An argument is a value passed during function invocation.
+In a way, arguments fill in the place the parameters have held for them.